 You will also find many pets on the island.
 They are the most behaved dogs and cats you will ever meet!
 They would politely sit and wait for something to drop from your plate.
 Milana loved seeing them all and wanted to bring them all home.

+Looking for kid friendly restaurants in the Cook Islands, Rarotonga specifically?
 There are many dining options in Rarotonga, but keep in mind there are quite a few that don’t allow kids.
 Also, opening hours are odd at many of them, and some are closed on certain days of the week.
 So research before you head out!
 Saltwater Cafe is really good and overlooks the ocean.
 One of the most popular dishes on the island is fish and chips, which Milana thankfully really likes!
 It was really good here and they have good coffee drinks (something that is not easy to find on the island!).
 Keep in mind, most dinner restaurants require reservations that can be made the day of.

 We also tried Vaima.
 I had the garlic shrimp, Dave had the seafood curry and Milana chose the pizza, after being fished out for the week!